apache/polaris/getting-started/trino/README.md

 # Getting Started with Trino and Apache Polaris

-This getting started guide provides a docker-compose file to set up [Trino](https://trino.io/) with Apache Polaris.
+This getting started guide provides a `docker-compose` file to set up [Trino](https://trino.io/) with Apache Polaris.
 Apache Polaris is configured as an Iceberg REST Catalog in Trino.

-## Run the docker-compose file
+## Run the `docker-compose` file
-To start the docker-compose file, run this command from the repo's root directory:
+To start the `docker-compose` file, run this command from the repo's root directory:
 ```
 docker-compose -f getting-started/trino/docker-compose.yml up
 ```

 ## Run Trino queries via Trino CLI
-To access the Trino CLI, run this command
+To access the Trino CLI, run this command:
 ```
 docker exec -it trino-trino-1 trino
 ```
-Note, `trino-trino-1` is the name docker container.
+Note, `trino-trino-1` is the name of the Docker container.

 Example Trino queries:
 ```